Emerging markets in London

 Work highlights

-• Advising Energy Storage Africa, the developer, on the project development and finance of a 50 MW battery storage project in Malawi, which is the first battery storage project in Malawi.
+• Advising Energy Storage Africa on the development of an innovative battery storage project in Malawi, which is the first battery storage project in Malawi.

 McDermott Will & Emery UK LLP